Ihsan Abdel Quddous: Personal life and death

 His son Mohamed Ihsan Abdel Quddous is a journalist.

 One of Ihsan's first articles was an attack on the British Ambassador Miles Lampson (Lord Killearn).
 He won early fame by writing articles exposing the government's role in providing the troops with defective arms during the Palestine War for which he was imprisoned.
 Ihsan was jailed again in 1954 after writing an article, titled the secret society that rules Egypt "al-jam'iyya al-sir-riyya al-lati tahkum Misr," that revealed Nasser's machinations in the March Crisis.

 Ihsan Abdel Quddous died on 12 January 1990 after suffering a stroke.

 Awards and honors

 Ihsan Abdel Quddous received his first award for writing the novel My Blood, My Tears, My Smile in 1973.
 Two years later, in 1975, he received a Best Screenplay award for his novel The Bullet Is Still in my Pocket.
 He was honored by the former Egyptian president Gamal Abdel Nasser with an Order of Merit of the First Class.
 Shortly after his death in 1990, the incumbent Egyptian president Hosni Mubarak honored him with an Order of the Republic of the First Class.

-On 4 January 2023, Google Doodle celebrated Ihsan Abdel Kouddous.
-The day was selected because on this day the first widespread English translation for Koddous’ book, I Do Not Sleep, was released.